Netcracker/DRNavigator/paas-geo-monitor/docs/UserGuide.md

 3. Pod-to-pod connectivity between clusters.

 The service should be deployed in each cluster in a schema.
-Each instance should be able to discover other instances (neighbors) in other clusters, so each instance should be provided with a special configuration, containing service names of the neighbors.
+Each instance should be able to discover other instances (peers) in other clusters, so each instance should be provided with a special configuration, containing service names of the peers.

 Each instance reports connectivity status for the current cluster only.
 So, to gather information about all clusters,